EndlessInternational/adaptive_configuration/README.md

 **Explanation:**

 - **Defining the Structure:**
-  - **Parameters and Groups:**
+  - **Parameters and parameters:**
     - We define a configuration that reflects the expected structure of the input JSON data.
     - `parameter :api_key, String` defines the API key parameter.
-    - `group :user, as: :user_info` defines a group for user data, which will be transformed to the key `:user_info` in the result.
+    - `parameters :user, as: :user_info` defines a parameters for user data, which will be transformed to the key `:user_info` in the result.
-    - Inside the `:user` group, we define parameters for `:name`, `:email`, and `:age`.
+    - Inside the `:user` parameters, we define parameters for `:name`, `:email`, and `:age`.
-    - `group :preferences, as: :user_preferences` defines a group for user preferences, transformed to `:user_preferences`.
+    - `parameters :preferences, as: :user_preferences` defines a parameters for user preferences, transformed to `:user_preferences`.
   - **Using the `:as` Option:**
-    - The `:as` option renames the group keys in the resulting configuration, allowing the internal DSL names to differ from the output keys.
+    - The `:as` option renames the parameters keys in the resulting configuration, allowing the internal DSL names to differ from the output keys.

 - **Building the Configuration Context:**
   - **Using `build!`:**